JohnScience/include_display_mode_tex/DESIGN.md

 #[doc = include_display_mod_tex!("CARGO_MANIFEST_DIR/path/from/crate_root/tex_file.tex")]
 ```

-for the path from the root of the crate the the macro was called and
+for the path from the root of the crate where the macro was called and

 ```rust
 #[doc = include_display_mod_tex!("TEX_DIR/path/to/tex_file.tex")]